Postcard from Mobile World Congress 2018 in Barcelona

 On Monday we went to IoT Stars featuring promising startups dealing with connected things, Tuesday and Drink Entrepreneurs where I meet a promising business partner from Ukraine and finally Wednesday and Swedish Beers – legendary event with a lot of possibilities to drink beer with C-levels.

-Besides the new tech scoops, there are a view major themes that really dominate the MWC.
+Besides the new tech scoops, there are a view major themes that really dominate the Mobile World Congress.
 It’s about 5G connectivity, IoT, Smart Cities and VR.
 Then there was a lot about Security and the Digitalization of our homes, workplaces and whatever could work with a sensor or connected chip.
 The minimum requirements for every self-respecting big stand-owner/company wouldn’t be complete without a drone, Some VR glasses, a car, something with 5G and how to tackle security.

 My 2 cents: